my1396/Econ-Study/_posts/2024-02-02-TimeSeries.md

 4. An IID sequence is strictly stationary.

-*REMARK*: Strict stationarity is a condition that is much too restrictive for most applica- tions.
+*REMARK*: Strict stationarity is a condition that is much *too restrictive* for most applications.
 Moreover, it is difficult to assess the validity of this assumption in practice.
-Rather than impose conditions on all possible (marginal and joint) distributions of a process, we will use a milder form of stationarity that only deals with the first two moments — Weak Stationarity.
+Rather than imposing conditions on all possible (marginal and joint) distributions of a process, we will use a milder form of stationarity that only deals with the first two moments — Weak Stationarity.

 Clearly, strict stationarity implies weak stationarity.
 It is also clear that the converse to statement is not true, in general. \